Steven-Maurice/esilv_api_project/README.md

     4. Add a section below these rules to explain your project, describe the created endpoints and their uses, and provide examples.

 ### Endpoint

+## Important Note

+Before you start using the AI News API, please ensure you have the `eventregistry` Python package installed, as it is crucial for the API's functionality.
+You can install this package by running the following command in your terminal or command prompt: **pip install eventregistry**

 Our API is designed to deliver news articles focused on artificial intelligence.
 To achieve this, we leverage a third-party API (News API) that allows us to aggregate news from various media sources.
 To ensure the relevance and quality of the retrieved articles, we've implemented a quantum filter that selects only the top 20% of newsletters, thus eliminating articles considered as "useless" or less relevant.
 Here's an overview of the endpoints available through our API:
 * /get_data: Returns the titles of 5 selected articles, providing a quick glimpse into the latest AI news without overwhelming the user with too much information at once.